betodeoliveira/ez-rename/README.md

 # About

-Ez Rename is the complete solution to quickly rename any kind of Asset or GameObject that you want.
-It also has a powerful sort solution to help you organize the Hierarchy of your game.
+Ez Rename is the complete solution to quickly rename any kind of asset or gameObject inside your project.
+It also has powerful sort solution to help you organize the hierarchy of your project.

-Our goal is to keep Ez Rename fast, simple and as easy to use as possible to help you spend more time on what matters the most.

 **Features:**